HolmesLab/holmeslab/docs/PCX/scan-session.md

 *The other part of the app is daily surveys where it will ask you about 10 questions every day.
 It'll pop up at 6pm but we can change that specific time.
 Then you'll answer questions about your mood and what you've been doing during the day.*

-*The reason that we are interested in this is because it can give us an insight into how people's behavior affects their mood and how different people with different brain profiles may have different activity patterns or mood relationships that we can investigate with this long-term data.*
+*The reason that we are interested in this is because it can give us an insight into how people's behavior affects their mood and how different people with different brain profiles may have different activity patterns or mood relationships that we can investigate with this long-term data*

 **[Have them read the second page and sign]**